felixmckenzie/T3A2-A-/README.md

 - Toggle light and dark mode
 - Track progress of tasks and projects on the dashboard home screen.
 - A calendar view tracks task due dates
-- Create and manage project boards
+- Create and manage projects
 - Create and manage project tasks
 - Collaborate by adding team members to projects
 - Provide feedback to team members through comments
-- Assign tasks to members by drag and drop
+- Assign tasks to members
 - Assign priority to tasks

 **Target Audience**